-- i.
-Forestry products (code 91)
+- 1. Forestry products (code 91)

-- ii.
-Iron and steel products (code 92)
+- 2. Iron and steel products (code 92)

-- iii.
-Other general cargo (code 99)
+- 3. Other general cargo (code 99)

 In many cases, goods in the first two groups tend to be carried in shiploads at a time, packaged into large units of the order of 5 to 20 tonnes that enable more specialised handling and storage.
 This is not possible for conventional mixed packages of general cargo.
+Forestry products (code 91) is not identical to the products included in the Groups 1.5 (products of forestry and logging), 6.1 (products of wood and cork) and 6.2 (pulp, paper and paper products) in NST 2007 classification, as the type of cargo code 91 is meant only for "semi-bulk" goods.
+Similarly iron and steel products (code 92) only covers "semi-bulk" goods and not all iron and steel products contained in Group 10.1 (basic iron and steel products) and 10.3 (tubes, pipes etc.) of the NST 2007 classification of goods in transport.

-Containers and freight units under 20 feet in length should be included under other general cargo in code 99.
+Containers and freight units less than 20 feet in length should be included under other general cargo in code 99.

-4.11.
-Unknown cargo types
+4.11 Unknown cargo types